FIFA World Cup 2022: Netherlands vs Ecuador H2H preview, prediction and lineup

 Story highlights

-The Netherlands will face Ecuador in their second FIFA World Cup 2022 match on 25 November.
-Both teams enter the Group A match in the same position, having won their first two matches with identical scores (2-0).
+The Netherlands will face Ecuador in their second FIFA World Cup 2022 match on Friday (25th November).
+Both teams enter the Group A match in the same position, having won their first matches with identical scores (2-0).
 The Netherlands defeated Senegal, which fought valiantly, while Ecuador easily defeated host Qatar, arguably the tournament's weakest team.

 🔜🔜🔜— OnsOranje (@OnsOranje) November 24, 2022